HR Topics Leadership Tips

-Another win worth noting– diversity initiatives are attractive to potential employees and customers.
+Another win worth noting– leadership diversity initiatives are attractive to potential employees and customers.
 Find ways to celebrate your efforts externally so candidates and future business partners recognize the strides you are taking to advance women leaders at your organization.

 4. Analyze Organizational Practices

-Organizational practices can sometimes be a barrier for women’s advancement.
+Organizational practices can sometimes be a barrier to women’s advancement.
 We encourage companies to do a check: Where do you recruit?
 How diverse is your applicant pool?
 Are you attracting as many men as women?
 What are your interviewing practices?

 Another area to analyze is your current employee development programs.
 Of the people who are enrolled in your highest leadership development program, what percentage of them are women?
 Determine if the criteria for those programs promotes career growth for women or prohibits it.
 This goes for your interviewing and hiring practices, committees, and stretch assignments.
 Gaining awareness of your current practices can unearth reg flags that previously went unnoticed or unaddressed.

 5. Institute Manager Involvement & Executive Sponsorship

 Involving managers and executives in the development efforts increases the woman’s visibility.
 Line managers are an employee’s #1 advocate for future growth opportunities – yet can also be the #1 barrier.
 Connect both the female employee and her manager with a professional coach during your development program.
-This third-party coach will do wonders for opening up dialogue about the role of the manager in the woman’s career advancement.
+This third-party coach will do wonders for opening up a dialogue about the role of the manager in the woman’s career advancement.

 If women don’t have relationships with various executives within their organization, they’re likely missing out on opportunities for growth.
-Executives are aware of opportunities for new departments, new roles, or new products; however, they are not always aware of the high potentials who could benefit from these opportunities.
+Executives are aware of opportunities for new departments, new roles, or new products; however, they are not always aware of the potential women leaders who could benefit from these opportunities.
 Being top of mind with an executive increases the chances of rising female leaders being tapped for that role or project.

 Enhancing leadership diversity takes a bold commitment to dive in.
 Is now the time to tap the diverse high potentials at your organization?
 Discover the difference an integrated Women in Leadership program can make among your ranks.